maroontress/HtmlBuilder/README.md

 > [See the result in .NET Fiddle](https://dotnetfiddle.net/KT5GJZ)

-`Node` objects are immutable so that the Prototype pattern can be applied as follows:
+`Node` objects are immutable, so the Prototype pattern can be applied as follows:

 ```csharp
 var nodeOf = Nodes.NewFactory();